JNettli/010-BarcodeAllergenScanner/README.md

 - Abdulla Al Harun (Lead Developer) - [https://github.com/AbdullaAlHarun](#)
 - Aksel Oldeide (Database Manager) - [https://github.com/AkselOldeide](#)
 - Christian Westby (Quality Assurance) - [https://github.com/ChristianWestby](#)
-- AI for the checkout icon (link to AI)

 ## License:
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.